 - Tropical forests and tropical montane cloud forests

-- Environmental modelling, environmental GIS and environmental monitoring with open source hardware
+- Environmental modelling, environmental Geographical Information Systems (GIS) and environmental monitoring with open source hardware

 He is committed to science in the service of society and has thus focused (collaboratively with industrial partners) on making his research results available to industrial and policy-oriented users through decision support tools at www.policysupport.org and web-based modelling tools and data distribution systems and geodata.policysupport.org.